oveleon/product-installer/README.md

 <br/><br/>

-The _Product Installer_ enables the retrieval and installation of licensed and / or proprietary software products from various shop systems prepared for this purpose.
+The _Product Installer_ enables the retrieval and installation of licensed and / or proprietary software products like Themes or Extensions from various shop systems prepared for this purpose.

 It provides a full setup service for software products and an overview of the available products directly in the Contao backend.